Shade blinds are the perfect way to protect your outdoor area over summer.

 This will cause the surface to warp and the overall structure to weaken.

-Water sealants and ultraviolet light-resistant barriers are available to protect your wood from the sun, but excessive exposure can still wear away at the coatings and damage the wood – the best remedy to any possible weathering is to keep wooden furniture shaded as much as possible.
+Water sealants and ultraviolet light-resistant barriers are available to protect your wood from the sun, but excessive exposure can still wear away at the coatings and damage the wood – the best remedy to any possible weathering is to protect your wooden furniture with shade blinds.

 The fabrics you use on upholstered furniture or to cover a surface are also greatly affected by exposure to excessive sunlight and moisture.